Alexander Lacey: Big Cat Trainer and Animal Lover

 “That’s the way we all connect to anything emotionally; by experiencing the matter first hand,” says Lacey.
 “The beauty of these big cats surely does give us that but more so, learning all we can about all animals … lions and tigers included … isn’t just what we read in books – it’s how they affect us on a personal level.
 People don’t really care about something unless they’ve truly experienced it.
 Conservation efforts only work when people have a relationship of some sort – something that pushes them to get involved by making a donation or writing a letter.
 I can step into a confined structure with animals that know me; most people cannot do that.
 But they can see what kind of relationship I have with my cats and how we love and respect each other.
 If that helps them to ask questions and maybe seek more information, then we’ve done a lot more than merely provided a few minutes of entertainment.”

 Circuses are often criticized for using animals for entertainment purposes.
 Negative stories about animal treatment in zoos and circuses may always be in circulation – whether or not the information is accurately reported – but the issue is not a one-size-fits-all application to every situation.
-Ringling Bros. and Barnum & Bailey, for example, has strict guidelines for its presenters and caretakers of exotic and domestic animals.
-The show takes these words very seriously:
+Ringling Bros. and Barnum & Bailey, for example, had strict rules for its presenters and caretakers of exotic and domestic animals.
+The show took these words very seriously:

 “It is the policy of Ringling Bros. to maintain the highest quality of animal care and husbandry for both Ringling-owned and all contract presentations in which animals are involved.
 Ringling Bros. policy strictly prohibits the mistreatment of any animal.”